A new paper in the journal Current Biology suggests that one species -- the Japanese tit -- can use grammar when tweeting at one another.

 That’s important because grammar is one of the most complex mechanisms of language -- and something we generally only see in humans.
 It’s what gives our sentences structure.
 When off grammar is, Yoda sound alike, you can.
 But, depending upon context, words and the meaning they hold can be indecipherable without the right grammar.
 It does allow us to convey complex ideas, though.
 Cats, for example, are pretty one-note when they communicate.
 Which can make them frustrating to deal with if you can’t figure out what they want.
 This is because they use the same handful of sounds for everything.

 Grammar allows you to discuss something in relation to other things.
 You can communicate not just “hunger” but how you feel about it, when you might feel it, etcetera.

 That’s what makes this finding so special.
-Japanese tits, a highly social species based in northern Japan and eastern Russia were observed communicating different concepts based on the structure.
+Japanese breasts, a highly social species based in northern Japan and eastern Russia were observed communicating different concepts based on the structure.